dockersamples/labspace-devduck/.labspace/01-introduction.md

 2. **Local Agent**: Handles quick processing tasks using local models
 3. **Cerebras Agent**: Leverages powerful cloud-based AI for complex analysis
 4. **MCP Gateway**: Manages Model Context Protocol for enhanced capabilities

+### How it works?

+- This application shows how secure AI coding agents are orchestrated through a multi-layered system.
+- At the top, user requests flow through the User Interface into the DevDuck Orchestrator, which serves as the central decision-making hub.
+- The orchestrator manages three critical pathways:
+    - routing to a Local Agent (powered by local Qwen models for quick decisions),
+    - delegating complex tasks to the Cerebras Agent (utilizing high-performance cloud APIs), and
+    - coordinating tool access through the MCP Gateway.

+- The bidirectional arrows between agents and the MCP Gateway show that this isn't just a simple pipeline - agents actively communicate with each other for routing decisions and continuously interact with tools to enhance their capabilities.
+- The MCP Gateway acts as a secure intermediary that manages two specialized MCP servers, each serving distinct purposes.
+- The Context7 MCP Server handles documentation retrieval, connecting to external sources like framework documentation (React, Vue, Angular), API specifications (REST, GraphQL), and library documentation (npm, PyPI packages).
+This ensures agents have access to current, authoritative information when generating code.
+- Meanwhile, the Node Sandbox MCP Server manages secure code execution by creating Isolated Docker Containers with disabled networking, providing a safe environment where generated code can run without security risks.

+The architecture's brilliance lies in its security-by-design approach: while Context7 can access the internet to fetch documentation, the sandbox containers are completely network-isolated, preventing any potential data exfiltration or malicious activity from generated code.
+This creates a perfect balance where AI agents can access up-to-date knowledge to write better code, while ensuring that code execution happens in a bulletproof secure environment - essentially giving you the benefits of current documentation and safe execution simultaneously.

 ## Real-World Applications